-You’ll remember an Andis Master clipper forever.
+You’ll remember a Master clipper forever.
 This Andis professional clipper features a clean, stylish design that focuses on comfort.
 Its body is made of aluminium, hence you receive an extra tough, virtually unbreakable hair cutter.
 Andis Master’s chrome-colored looks set it apart from many other clippers in its niche.

-Andis Pro Alloy XTR hair clipper also features an elegant design.
-However, it doesn’t have the polished aluminium looks of the Master.
+Andis XTR hair clipper also features an elegant design.
+However, it doesn’t have the polished aluminum looks of the Master.
 Rather you get a combination of strong metal housing, entwined with hard plastic coating on top.
 It’s also bulkier at 7.25″ in comparison with the Master’s 6″ length.

 Both Andis professional hair clipper models feature above average durability.
 However, the Master does score higher in this regard due to the full metal casing.

-At the same time, though, the Andis Pro Alloy coated plastic is slightly textured.
+At the same time, though, the Andis XTR coated plastic is slightly textured.
 I’d say this makes for some better ergonomics and consequently, a better grip when you cut your own hair with clippers.